Stress First Aid Program

 During these sessions, we will reinforce the SFA principles: (Stress Continuum Model, four sources of orange-zone stress, and SFA model) and then practice using case exemplars from varied settings.

-Once a month – All sessions are virtual
+Once a month - All Sessions are Virtual - Eastern Time Zoon

 Booster Session Registration

-SFA Booster Facilitator Training- prepare to lead your own Booster Session for those who have completed the 4-hour Stress First Aid session and are interested in bringing SFA to their professional group, department, or student group.
+Twice a year, we work with future SFA instructors in small groups.
+These sessions are offered to those who have completed the 4-hour Stress First Aid session and are interested in bringing SFA to their professional group, department, or student group.
 Materials will be provided.
 We will review the principles of SFA, and practice teaching the concepts and facilitating application of peer support.

 HRSA Funding Statement